The Measurement Process in Local Quantum Theory and the EPR Paradox

-The discussion above is but a qualitative picture of a possible scenario; beyond the comparison with experiments, to make it a bit more precise, many mathematical questions should be answered: one should replace \eqref{dopleq8} by a suitable approximation, and investigate the nature of the convergence for large time values, in order to justify the assumption that we can pick a finite value of $T$ as a reasonable approximation.
+The discussion above is but a qualitative picture of a possible scenario; to make it a bit more precise, many mathematical questions should be answered: one should replace \eqref{dopleq8} by a suitable approximation, and investigate the nature of the convergence for large time values, in order to justify the assumption that we can pick a finite value of $T$ as a reasonable approximation.
 Furthermore, the mathematical meaning of the three limits above should be studied carefully.

 But, in the above picture, the interaction described by the time evolution is {\itshape the same} as the interaction between our system and the apparatus; one could expect that, e.g., in a free field theory there should be, in the sense described here, no observables at all!